solygambas/python-openai-projects/playground/README.md

-# OpenAI Projects
+# Playground

-Some projects using OpenAI APIs with Python.
+Some basic examples using OpenAI APIs with Python.

 ## Setup